Changi Airport: Passenger terminals

-Part of this project was planned to help expand Terminal 1 to handle 24 million passengers per year by 2018.
-The Indoor Waterfall (named "Rain Vortex") in the structure holds the World Record for the Tallest indoor waterfall in the world.
+Terminal 5 is currently under construction.
+The new terminal is expected to be completed by 2030.

 Future terminals and projects

 Terminal 5 is anticipated to be operational by the mid-2030s, to meet an anticipated doubling of volume by the 2040s.
 It is expected to handle 50 million passenger movements per annum.
 The airport terminal structure is projected to be larger than all the previous terminals combined.
 It will be built on reclaimed land to the east of the present terminals.
 It will be partially funded through an increased levy.
 KPF Singapore with Heatherwick Studio, Architects 61, and DP Architects will provide architectural services.
 Arup Singapore, Mott MacDonald Singapore and Surbana Jurong Consultants will provide engineering services.
 The former Transport Minister Khaw Boon Wan said that the Changi Terminal 5 project was delayed by at least 2 years as a result of the COVID-19 pandemic.